 The phrase ‘hidden gem’ is bandied around a lot, but it’s literally true of Boston’s very own undercover sneaker boutique.

-The average pedestrian strolling by could easily mistake Bodega for a simple convenience shop, but step inside, open the drinks fridge, and you’re transported into one of the coolest menswear stores of the face of the earth, stocking new releases and limited runs from the likes of New Balance, Nike, Reebok and beyond.
+The average pedestrian strolling by could easily mistake Bodega for a simple convenience shop, but step inside, open the drinks fridge, and you’re transported into one of the coolest menswear stores of the face of the earth, stocking new releases and limited runs from the likes of New Balance,

 6 Clearway St, Boston, MA 02115, USA

 Any hardcore sneakerhead could be forgiven for thinking they’d died and gone to their own personal heaven on entering iconic LA store Flight Club.